Can joint replacement be an outpatient surgery? Is it safe?

 Being able to go home the same day your joint is replaced provides major benefits, including:

-- More comfortable recovery in your own home
+- More comfortable recovery in your own home.

-- Faster return to your typical activities
+- Faster return to your typical activities.

-- Lower risk of certain complications, such as infection
+- Lower risk of certain complications, such as infection.

 Most people can go home a few hours after joint replacement because:

-- Accelerated physical therapy provides safe mobility and quicker recovery
+- Accelerated physical therapy provides safe mobility and quicker recovery.

-A few requirements are needed to go home soon after replacement surgery.
+Your care team considers your situation and your health when deciding whether you can go home soon after replacement surgery.
 A little bit of assistance at home is needed for a few days after the procedure.
 Do you have a family member or friend who can help?

 With